//This is not very funny anymore when someone is trying to right click... //made by THA CRUSHER

 front of himself instead of a hoop cane he could detect drop offs, columns and other obstacles.
 Soon he

 was running with the ball ahead of him; pushing it further out of his reach and running to find it.
-This way
+This way he

-he taught himself every inch of the court yard area in which he played with the ball.
+taught himself every inch of the court yard area in which he played with the ball.

 To get him started, sometimes I'd walk ahead clapping my hands or talking to him.
-After a while I would
+After a while I would only

-the courtyard.
+courtyard.
 After a while, he was laughing and running alone...Well, actually I had to run behind him!

 COMMUNICATIONS VIDEO